gathering photos: a life in 8 pictures

 A sepia toned formal portrait of a young soldier and his fiancee 1950.

-• Portrait - A professional photo or candid moment where their personality shines through.
+• Portrait - An early professional photo or charming candid moment.

 A south-asian man, his wife and his mother standing in the kitchen, smiling to the camera.

-• Family - Reveal your loved one's roots, whether a large, boisterous flock or a smaller team.
+• Family - Reveal their roots - a large, boisterous flock or a smaller team.

 A young girl in a Brownie uniform

-• Community - Celebrate the many valuable friendships and special events your loved one enjoyed.
+• Community - Celebrate the home team and the special events they enjoyed.

 Man at the motor of his fishing boat, boating on a lake, wearing a funny fishing hat.

-• Happy place - Restore their sense of self with photos of where they felt most themselves: the beach, the garden, or even a favourite armchair.
+• Happy place - Where they felt grounded: the beach, the garden, or even a favourite armchair.

 A formal wedding portrait of an African-American couple, 1960s.